OpenFn/docs/docs/cli.md

 - `jobs` (required): An array of job objects, each of which represents a specific task to be executed.
   - `id` (required): A unique ID that identifies the job.
+  - `configuration`: (optional) Specifies the configuration file associated with the job
   - `data` (optional): An object that contains any data that should be passed to the job.
+  - `adaptor` (required): Specifies the adaptor used for the job
-  - `expression` (required): A string that contains a JavaScript function to be executed as the job.
-The function should accept a state parameter and return a new state object.
+  - `expression` (required): Specifies the JavaScript file associated with the job.
+It can also be a string that contains a JavaScript function to be executed as the job.
   - `next` (optional): An object that specifies the next job to be executed based on the output of the current job.
 The object should have one or more key-value pairs, where the key is the ID of the next job, and the value is a